Lollards Pit

-Lollards Pit, located just outside the old city boundary of the English city of Norwich, was the place where Lollards, and later a number of Marian martyrs, were burned at the stake for heresy.
-The condemned would be led across Bishop Bridge—and thus outside of the old city walls—to be executed.
-Ian Lolworth was said to be the first to be executed.
-Thomas Bilney was martyred at Lollards Pit on 19 August 1531.
+Lollards Pit, located just outside the old boundary of the English city of Norwich, England, was the place where Lollards, and later a number of Marian martyrs, were burned at the stake for heresy.
+The condemned would be led across Bishop Bridge—and thus outside of the nearby old city boundary—to be executed.

+Executions

+Ian Lolworth was said to be the first to be executed at the site.
+As a result of a heresy trial that took place during Thomas Bilney's last preaching tour in Norfolk, Bilney was burned at Lollards Pit on 19 August 1531.